MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-create-a-simple-project.md

 ### Run your application locally

 1. In Unity, click Unity Editor Play button.
-1. Navigate around the scene and click on the cube.
+1. In the **Game** window, click on the cube.
+Each time you click, the cube rotates on its "X" axis.
 1. When you're finished, exit Play Mode.

 ### Debug your application with Visual Studio (optional)